 The Opel Monza often seems to get compared to the Ford Capri but the Monza was a far superior beast in my humble opinion with better looks, handling and in most cases performance.
 When I first saw one and its Vauxhall cousin the Royale Coupé it was love at first sight and I knew I had to have one.
 I owned a Series II 3.0E for a couple of years in the mid-Eighties but then children came along and I had to bow to the inevitable and swap it for a boring family car with more than two doors.
 However the desire to own the top-of-the-range GSE with that cool digital dash never went away and after years of pondering and looking I finally acquired one (above) in October 2013.

 In their day these cars were pretty quick but nowadays your average yob in a hot hatch will leave a Monza standing.
-However size – or rather speed – isn’t everything of course.
+However size – or speed in this case – isn’t everything of course.
 I don’t really know why I like these cars so much but those are human emotions for you I suppose.
 I love the fastback styling and the understated spoiler on the back – so much more classy than that brash Essex Boy ‘whale tail’ on the Sierra XR4i.
 But I guess that above all else the car evokes memories of a significant period in my life.
-With its digital LCD dashboard the Monza GSE “truly was a child of the Eighties” as one of the Autobahnstormers club members once said to me, and it has now become a modern-day classic.
+With its digital LCD dashboard the Monza GSE “truly was a child of the Eighties” as one of the Autobahnstormers club members once said to me, and it now looks like becoming a modern-day classic.

 Work has finally started on the old girl after a bit of a delay.
 Paul my restorer has been inundated with horse boxes to refurbish of all things – I do hope he doesn’t get the two projects confused!